 Akkhan Condemn Crusader Skills and Runes

 Your strategy when playing the Condemn build is to stay indefinitely in Akarat's Champion form through the Akkhan set and Cooldown Reduction, and barrage your enemies from the safety of its bulwark with a relentless spamming of Condemn, Phalanx, and — most importantly — Judgment.
 You will maintain your intense resource costs with the passive Wrath regeneration of Akarat's Champion, the resource cost reduction of Laws of Valor Unstoppable Force, and the occasional use of Justice.
 During the Rift clear, you will need to cast your Primary skill at least once every 5 seconds to keep up the generator requirement of Focus and Restraint; on the Rift Guardian, it needs to be spammed on top of everything else in order to stack Bane of the Stricken as quickly as possible.
-Mobility is a key part of this playstyle that excels in mass clearing of trash mobs for its Rift progression; stopping in place not only lessens your damage output due to the diminishing returns on CC as it lessens your control over monsters, but can potentially expose you to unbearable amounts of damage.
+Mobility is a key part of this playstyle that excels in mass clearing of trash mobs for its Rift progression; stopping in place not only lowers your damage output due to the diminishing returns on CC as it lessens your control over monsters, but can potentially expose you to unbearable amounts of damage.
 Moving in irregular curved patterns should become second nature, as you generally lack a dedicated mobility skill in this build, and need to be vigilant and agile at all times.

 Your stalwart source of protection is found in the signature Crusader steroid Akarat's Champion.
 With the rework of the Akkhan set, you no longer have a specific CDR breakpoint to chase, but you still want CDR across all of your gear, so you can be sure to maintain permanent Akarat's Champion form indefinitely.
 While it increases your damage multiplicatively by 35% and supplies you with 5 Wrath per second as a base effect, the skill also takes on a defensive role through the tanky Prophet rune.
-Supplying you with 150% additional Armor and a free life, this skill will juggle nicely with the Indestructible passive to keep you safe and alive in high Greater Rifts.
+Supplying you with 150% additional Armor and a free life, this skill will keep you safe and alive in high Greater Rifts.